I trusted my computer, but still get prompted for Multifactor Authentication.

-If you've trusted your computer but still see the prompt for your Google Authenticator code, locate the LastPass data folder on your system, and delete all the files found in that folder.
+If you've trusted your computer but still see the prompt for your Multifcator Authentication, locate the LastPass data folder on your system, and delete all the files found in that folder.
 Then retrust your computer.
 Here is a list of data folder locations based on browser and operating system:

-Windows Internet Explorer, Firefox: %AppData%\..\LocalLow\LastPass\ or %AppData%\..\Local Settings\Application Data\LastPass\ - delete the .suid files
+- Internet Explorer, Firefox: %AppData%\..\LocalLow\LastPass\ or %AppData%\..\Local Settings\Application Data\LastPass\ - delete the .suid files

 - Google Chrome: %AppData%\..\Local\Google\Chrome\User Data\Default\databases\chrome-extension_hdokiejnpimakedhajhdlcegeplioahd_0\